subdit/recipe-api/README.md

 postgres: http://www.postgresql.org

 ## lists of technology use ##
 The main framework is built on Ruby and support by rails that host by Heroku.
 I separate this database out in 2 table, one is for the user and one is for foods.
 Users table has a relationship with many_food.
-I can expend this project by add more table(recipe) and give the user table more access to new recipe table and recipe belongs to food table.
+I can expend this project.
+For example..I can add more tables(recipe, ingredients) and give the user table have more access to new recipe, ingredients table then I can setup the relationship of the recipe table belongs_food table and food table has_many recipes,. etc.

 ## Additional Resources ##
 To install rails-heroku-setup-guide follow these links below.